jpswade/jpswade.github.io/_posts/2010-12-11-error-no-dbpath-has-been-set.md

   - yum
 ---
 <div id="_mcePaste">
-  I&#8217;ve recently been having trouble with a OpenVZ VPS upgraded from CentOS4 to CentOS5, here&#8217;s what I&#8217;m seeing when trying to rum a yum install of mod_python:
+  I've recently been having trouble with a OpenVZ VPS upgraded from CentOS4 to CentOS5, here's what I'm seeing when trying to rum a yum install of mod_python:
 </div>

 > <div>